/tag/rivanna

 IMPORTANT MAINTENANCE NOTES New largemem nodes RC engineers will be adding 36 nodes, each with 40 cores and 750 GB total memory, to the largemem partition on Rivanna.
 Jobs that need more memory than 9 GB per core should be submitted to the largemem partition rather than the standard partition.

-Resource Availability Hardware and Partition Instructional allocations use a dedicated instructional partition.
-The standard allocation is 100,000 SUs for the semester during which the course is conducted.
+Resource Availability Hardware and Partition Instructional allocations may use interactive partition.
+The instructional allocation is 100,000 SUs for the semester during which the course is conducted.
 For workshops, the allocation will persist during the workshop and for two days afterwards.
-Instructional allocations come with 1TB of temporary project storage space.
-Data kept in the temporary project storage space will be automatically purged 2 weeks after the class ends unless the instructor requests an extension.
+RC offers several low-cost storage options to researchers, including 10TB of Research Standard storage for each eligible PI at no charge.

 • Allocations